ucfopen/UDOIT/README.md

 Fixes the HTML within the syllabus and uploads it back to the Canvas course.

 ## Lib files
+All of these files are located within the */lib* directory.

 ### cached.php
 This file is called when clicking the "View Old Reports" tab.
 It connects to the database using [PDO](http://php.net/manual/en/class.pdo.php), selects reports matching the course id, and outputs a table with the data.